MeMoElprince/bus-booking-app/README.md

 ### 1. Build the system

-> We create cities and each cuty is a station we then creates our routes using cities we define here
+> We create cities and each city is a station we then creates our routes using cities we define here
 * **URL**: `/api/v1/cites`
 * **Method**: `post`
 * **description**: creates a new city (station)